Skip to main content

 • replayability

-• “Played through the story in 60 hours following the 'canon Starfleet way,' but the game encourages replayability by letting you rebuild the ship differently using new tech or make alternative decisions during storylines.”
+• “Played and beat through the story doing the 'canon Starfleet way' in 60 hours over several days but good replayability with wanting to go back to rebuild the ship differently using different tech or making different decisions during the storylines.”

 • “Given the game's story is the same from sector to sector, there is no real replayability value to this game, making 'game over' screens a real slog; you can restart a sector, or load the last autosave or manual save, but then it just feels like you're finding the 'right' path that the game wants you to take; the illusion of making decisions with consequence having been killed by the RNG gods.”